China conducts air, sea drills in South China Sea

 The exercises were conducted in “a complex electromagnetic environment” involving many types of missiles, torpedoes, shells and bombs, it said.

-China’s navy on Saturday played down its recent exercises in the South China Sea and criticized other countries for “illegally” occupying islands and reefs.
+China’s navy on Saturday played down its recent exercises in the South China Sea and criticised other countries for “illegally” occupying islands and reefs.
+(Reporting By Megha Rajagopalan; Editing by Robert Birsel)